 So what is the difference between these two types of software?

-The project management tool aims to ensure optimal management of a particular project.
+The project management tool aims to ensure the optimal management of a particular project.
 Often thanks to a dashboard, it will simplify various tasks:

 As it develops, a company is led to carry out more and more projects at the same time.
 While good communication and a structured organization may be sufficient to manage a few projects jointly, there inevitably comes a time when the implementation of a project portfolio management tool becomes an essential ally in maintaining operational efficiency.